 \section{Abstract}

 We study a model for a massive test particle in a microscopic periodic potential and interacting with a reservoir of light particles.
-In the regime considered, the fluctuations in the test particle's momentum due to collisions typically outweigh the shifts in momentum due to the periodic force, and so, the force is effectively a perturbative contribution.
+In the regime considered, the fluctuations in the test particle's momentum resulting from collisions typically outweigh the shifts in momentum generated by the periodic force, and so the force is effectively a perturbative contribution.
 The mathematical starting point is an idealized reduced dynamics for the test particle given by a linear Boltzmann equation.
-In the limit that the mass ratio of a single reservoir particle to the test particle tends to zero, we show that under the standard normalizations for the test particle variables, there is convergence to the Ornstein-Uhlenbeck process.
+In the limit that the mass ratio of a single reservoir particle to the test particle tends to zero, we show that there is convergence to the Ornstein-Uhlenbeck process under the standard normalizations for the test particle variables.
 Our analysis is primarily directed towards bounding the perturbative effect of the periodic potential on the particle's momentum.